erickouassi/openPrayers/README.md

 # A Collection of Prayers
 Catholic Prayers and Devotions:<br />
-Christian prayers, Devotions and audios.
+Christian prayers, Devotions, and audios.

-A web services for developers.
+A web service for developers.

-I am primarily maintaining this repository for my own use cases.
+I am primarily maintaining this repository for my use cases.

 ## How to
  *(A fork is a copy of a repository)*.
 1. Fork the repository in your account [Click here](https://github.com/erickouassi/openPrayers/fork)
 2. Clone your repository to make a local copy
-3. Use your own data (`.json`, `.jpg`, `.png`, and `.mp3`)
+3. Use your data (`.json`, `.jpg`, `.png`, and `.mp3`)

 Note:  Your URL will be `https://your-username.github.io/openPrayers`